iselapp/documentation/config/readme.md

 # Config Structure

-This folder is organized into the following directories and files:
+This directory is organized into the following directories and files:

 ```
 ├── siges/